 Since May 2017 ZPATH receives funding from the Olav Thon Foundation as a "Student active research project".

 Right after the official announcement of the Higgs discovery, Higgs boson candidates were added to the Z-path program.
-In 2016 the Graviton - the hypothetical mediator of the gravitational force - was included in form of Graviton excitation, as a follow up to the infamous 750 GeV di-photon excess observed by ATLAS and CMS in late 2015.
+In 2016 the Graviton - the hypothetical mediator of the gravitational force - was included in the form of a Graviton excitation, as a follow up to the infamous 750 GeV di-photon excess observed by ATLAS and CMS in late 2015.
 Now it is Dark Matter's turn, with or without Supersymmetry.
 Next?
-Follow the "heart beats" of LHC and bring to you any upcoming discoveries.
+We will follow the "heart beats" of the LHC and bring to you any upcoming discoveries.